Overview of Research

 Our overall goal in this area is to use a combination of mechanistic studies and protein engineering to produce a new generation of biologics for the treatment of cancer.

 A major interest of our laboratory is to investigate the mechanisms that regulate the transport and concentrations of IgG at different sites in the body.
-This has significance to understanding how an effective humoral response develops, which in turn relates to multiple aspects of human health (immunodeficiency, pathogen resistance etc.).
+This has significance to understanding how an effective humoral response develops, which in turn relates to multiple aspects of human health (autoimmunity, immunodeficiency, pathogen resistance etc.).
 The successful use of diagnostic and therapeutic antibodies also depends, in part at least, on understanding the factors that regulate their distribution and persistence.

 Image Analysis and Single Molecule Microscopy

 An important component of our work relates to the development of methodology for image analysis for cellular microscopy.
 Special emphasis is being placed on the development of image analysis approaches for single molecule microscopy, which allows the properties of individual (protein) molecules to be studied.
-Due to the low signal to noise ratio that is characteristic of fluorescence microscopy and the quantum limited nature of the detection process, this area presents novel problems of both a theoretical and experimental nature.
+Due to the low signal-to-noise ratio that is characteristic of fluorescence microscopy and the quantum limited nature of the detection process, this area presents novel problems of both a theoretical and experimental nature.

 To be able to carry out advanced fluorescence microscopy experiments we have invested a substantial amount of effort into the building of high performance microscopy imaging stations.
 Each of the workstations is equipped with several laser lines and multiple cameras that allow the rapid, simultaneous imaging of different fluorophores in individually selectable combinations of widefield and total internal reflection excitation.